 - Always consult the garment manufacturer for detailed instructions and precautions.

-Removing Stains From Flame Resistant Clothing
+Removing Stains From FR Clothing

 If your garments should become contaminated with any flammable substances, they should be removed immediately and replaced with clean flame resistant apparel.
 Either home or industrial laundering may successfully remove most types of both flammable and non-flammable soils.
 However, home laundry detergents may not successfully remove some types of soil found out on a job site, especially heavy greases and any oily soils.
 If flammable soils are not completely removed, the flame resistance of the garment may be compromised.